vikash-kushwah/SecureClipGaurd/README.md

 1. After running the application, look for the blue lock icon in your system tray (bottom right corner)
 2. Copy any text to automatically encrypt it
 3. Copy encrypted text to automatically see the decrypted version
-4. Use Ctrl+Alt+E to quickly encrypt and paste selected text

-## ⌨️ Keyboard Shortcuts

-- `Ctrl+Alt+E`: Quick encrypt and paste selected text
+## 🔧 Additional Options

-- Right-click system tray icon for additional options
+Right-click the system tray icon for:
+- Toggle Force Decrypt Mode
+- Generate New Key
+- Open Control Panel
+- Exit Application

 ## 🔧 Troubleshooting